Pointer with function in C

 Pointer to function

-Once a pointer points to a function, the function can be called through that pointer.
+By storing this address in a function pointer, the function can also be called through this pointer.

-f= &func statement assigns the address of function func in function ponter f.
+fp= &fun statement assigns the address of function fun in function ponter fp.

-f(2) calls function func with actual argument value 2.
+fp(10) calls function fun with argument value 2.